DAP-official-com/shopee_open_api/.gitlab/issue_templates/question-about-using-frappe_docker.md

 ---
-name: Question about using Frappe/Frappe Apps
+name: Question about using shopee_open_api Apps
 about: Ask how to do something
 labels: question
 ---